rakibulhasanristak/Assingment-5/README.md

-1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+1.What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
 These are all methods to select HTML elements from the DOM, but they differ in how they select elements and what they return.

 getElementById('id'): This is the fastest and most specific method.
 It selects a single element that has a matching id attribute.
 Since IDs must be unique in a document, it always returns just one element object or null if no element with that ID is found.